-Denise was also particularly lovely in that she’d show up at our front door, casserole in hand.
+Denise is also particularly lovely in that she’d show up at our front door, casserole in hand.
 Almost always it was something she called Chicken Hearty Bake.
 There were others, but man, Chicken Hearty Bake is delicious.
 Creamy, saucy chicken, steaming hot veggies, and of course, cheese.
 Lots of cheese.
 I’ll have to get the recipe for you all and post it soon.
 You’ll love it.

 1/2″ yard of Fabric A